rcarrascosps/tester-kc/dark-oci-api-gateway/step3.md

 `oci iam user list --all`{{execute}}

-Set environment variables in the Katacoda environment with the Tenancy OCID, the region name and the region key:
+Set environment variables in the Killercoda environment with the Tenancy OCID, the region name and the region key:

 ```
 export TENANCY_OCID=$(oci iam user list --all | jq -r  '.data[0]."compartment-id"')